About Susanna forrest

 In 2016 I won the Sophie Coe Prize for an essay on food history called “'Horsemeat is Certainly Delicious': Anxiety, Xenophobia and Rationalism at a Nineteenth-Century American Hippophagic Banquet."
 This essay is a chapter in the collection Equine Cultures: Horses, Human Society, and the Discourse of Modernity, 1700–Present, edited by Kristen Guest and Monica Mattfeld.
 It will be published by the University of Chicago Press.

-I'm also contributing a chapter on the new equestrian scene in China to Equestrian Cultures in Global and Local Arenas, edited by Miriam Adelman and Kirrilly Thompson (Springer).
+I've also contributed a chapter on the new equestrian scene in China to Equestrian Cultures in Global and Local Arenas, edited by Miriam Adelman and Kirrilly Thompson (Springer).
 It's called "The importation and disruption of the new Chinese equestrian landscape".

 Here are links to some of the work I've done that's available online:

 For The Atlantic's Object Lessons blog: The Troubled History of Horsemeat in America.

 For Literary Hub, How Byron Invented the Wild Horse.

 For the New York Times' Menagerie blog: talking to horses through riding, learning to ride all over again, Tav and Sasa.

 For Spiegel Online: the 2013 Horse Meat Scandal.